lleonart1984/Rendering-Project-using-DX12/Readme.md

 **Globals**: This method will be used to collect all global resource bindings proposed for this pipeline.
 All resources and samplers fields declared as bound in this method will be updated once the pipeline object is set to the pipeline.

 **Locals**: This method will be used to collect all local resource bindings proposed for this pipeline.
-All resources and samplers fields declared as bound in this method will be updated in every draw call to the pipeline.
+All resources and samplers fields declared as bound in this method will be updated just before any draw call to the pipeline.

 Next code shows a sample of pipeline bindings implementation.